zongyoth/docker-osticket-5/README.md

 # Volumes

-This image currently supports two volumes.
+This image currently supports three volumes.
 None of these need to used if you do not require them.

 `/data/upload/include/plugins`

 This is the location where any OSTicket plugins, like [the core plugins](https://github.com/osTicket/core-plugins), can be placed.
 Plugins are not included in this image and hence should be maintained in a separate linked Docker container or the host filesystem.

+`/data/upload/include/i18n`

+This is the location where language packs can be added.
+There are several languages included in this image.
+If you want to add / change them, you can use this volume.

 `/var/log/nginx`